filiagees/laesp/README.md

 # laesp

 ## error exporting as SVG
+The full issue where this tests were used [is here](https://github.com/plotly/Kaleido/issues/23).

 ### steps to reproduce
 * install and load venv
 * run the script `test_generate_svg.ipynb`